 EXPANDED HOME OCCUPATIONS - Expanded home occupations as Section 930(B) of this Resolution.

-COMMON ACCESS DRIVEWAYS – As defined, regulated and approved in accordance with Section 410.15 of the Morrow County Subdivision Regulations.

 Convalescent Homes - Home for unrelated children or elderly residents provided that the area of the tract is adequate to provide setbacks, parking, and recreational areas prescribed by the Township Board of Zoning Appeals.

-PRIVATE PARKS & CAMPS - Playgrounds, Playfields, Picnic Areas and Summer Camps with adequate off street parking areas, water supply, sanitation facilities, fencing to control accessibility of children to hazardous conditions and any other improvements necessary to protect users from harm or danger.
+PRIVATE PARKS & CAMPS - Playgrounds, Playfields, Picnic Areas and Summer Camps with adequate off-street parking areas, water supply, sanitation facilities, fencing to control accessibility of children to hazardous conditions and any other improvements necessary to protect users from harm or danger.

 Public or Private Golf Courses – Country Clubs, hunt clubs, sportsmen's clubs, fishing lakes, or similar recreational uses with all buildings and club houses incident thereto including restaurants to serve members and/or users of the facility.

+INDOOR RECREATION – Private or public facilities serving individuals who do not live onsite and constructed to provide for indoor recreational uses, provided the facility is designed to be compatible with the character of the area, that adequate access and parking are provided with a one hundred (100) foot setback from any surrounding residential properties.

 MODEL HOMES – Model Homes, the same being defined as residential-type structures used as sales offices by a builder/developer and to display the builder/developer's product.
 The same may be furnished within, since its purpose is to display to prospective buyers the builder/developer's features (such as exterior siding treatment, roofing materials, interior trim, moldings, floor covering, etc.) in the environment of a completed home.
 Model homes may be staffed by the builder/developer's sales force.
 Model homes shall be subject to the following restrictions: